 The curriculum comprises dynamically interacting themes divided into six compulsory modules; these relate to critical competence areas in the practice of public health.

-A three year Bachelors degree or equivalent in any relevant discipline, e.g. health sciences, social work, and education; and a minimum of three years working experience in the health or welfare sector.
+A three year Bachelors degree or equivalent in any relevant discipline, e.g. health sciences, social work, and education; and a minimum of one year working experience in the health or welfare sector.

 The application process consists of 3 main parts:

 1. Online application.
-Online Applications for 2018 now open.
-Online applications will close 1 September 2017, and all documents must be handed in as evidence for eligibility.
+Online applications will close on 30 August 2019, and all documents must be handed in as evidence for eligibility.

 2. SOPH Student Data Form: This form asks you for additional details for your SOPH Postgraduate Programme application, in addition to your online application